smorad/um_cisc_7404/06_value.typ

 Today, we will look at new algorithms based on the notion of *value* #pause

-Uses fewer approximations but can achieve optimal policy #pause
+Uses fewer approximations and can achieve optimal policy #pause

 Can model infinitely long returns  #pause